BurntSushi/jiff/DESIGN.md

 * Chrono overall puts a large emphasis on "fixed offset" datetimes, but these are rarely the right abstraction to use.
 It's possible this is due to the fact that IANA time zone support is external to Chrono itself.
-Instead, Jiff just tries to do the right thing by default, and gives use IANA time zone support out of the box.
+Instead, Jiff just tries to do the right thing by default, and gives users IANA time zone support out of the box.
 Jiff does support fixed offset datetimes as well, but they are de-emphasized.
 * I find generic traits like `Datelike` to also be very confusing because they